shwetarkadam/myblog/content/posts/My First Tech Talk: The Journey from Panic to Presentation.md

 Ah yes, feedback—every speaker’s best friend (and occasional frenemy).
 It’s the secret sauce to leveling up your presentation, and trust me, you’ll need lots of it!
 I took every nugget of constructive criticism and tweaked my talk like a codebase on release day.

-Now, let’s talk demos. the ultimate double-edged sword.
+Now, let’s talk demos.
+The ultimate double-edged sword.
 Engineers love them but for presenters?
 A living nightmare!
 And guess what?
 I willingly walked into that nightmare.
 Yep, I gave a demo!

 Why?
 Well, demos are like live-action thrillers—great for the audience but full of nerve-wracking moments for the speaker.
 Something is bound to go wrong (and spoiler: it did).
 Cue the sweaty palms and heart palpitations as things start to go wrong!
 But hey, the key is to stay calm, crack a joke or two, and power through the glitches.